GabGP/labsOperatingSystems/README.md

 Simulates various CPU scheduling strategies using multi-threading.
 This lab covers non-preemptive algorithms (FIFO, SJF) and preemptive ones (Round Robin, SRTF), focusing on performance metrics like Waiting Time and Turnaround Time using thread-safe queues.

-### Lab 009: Memory Management
+### Lab 009: Virtual Address Translation and Page Tables

 Explores the implementation and management of memory within an operating system.
-This lab focuses on how the OS maps virtual addresses to physical memory, handles fragmentation, and manages page tables.
+This lab focuses on how the OS maps 16-bit virtual addresses to physical memory using an 8-bit VPN and an 8-bit offset, handles a linear page table, manages a randomized 100-frame physical RAM pool, and dynamically simulates address translation or fault detection from a batch input file.

-### Lab 010: Page Replacement Algorithms
+### Lab 010: Page Replacement

 A Python-based simulation of user-space memory management.
 This lab evaluates how different replacement policies (FIFO, MIN and LRU) behave under specific reference sequences, calculating efficiency through hit/miss ratios.